bakpakin/Fennel/reference.md

     (_ a b) (add (+ a b) (select 3 ...))))
 ```

-Here, the arglist is overridden by that in the metadata table (note that symbols are provided in the raw form).
+Here the arglist is overridden by that in the metadata table (note
+that the contents of the table are implicitly quoted).
+Calling `,doc`
-Calling `,doc` command in the REPL prints specified argument list:
+command in the REPL prints specified argument list:

 ```
 >> ,doc add